8 (PROVEN) Strategies for Dealing With a Narcissistic Mother That Actually WORK

 Why you do it-.
 You think if only she would hear you out, you could explain to her exactly and in detail how she has hurt you.
 You crave justice so badly you can taste it.
 Having been treated unfairly for so long now, you are ready to have your say.

 What’s likely to happen- Getting it down on paper will probably feel good to you.
 Laying it all out there will be therapeutic for you.
-She, on the other hand, is likely to use it as a weapon, cherry-pick a few points to refute your entire argument, and point the finger back at you.
+On the other hand, she will likely use it as a weapon, cherry-pick a few points to refute your entire argument, and point the finger back at you.
 She will accuse you of false equivalence or demonstrate faux outrage, declaring herself the victim. ” This is my thanks for trying to help you! ”

 3) Argue with her, hoping she will see your side-